git-town/git-town/README.md

 ## Installation

-Since version 4.0, Git Town runs natively on all platforms.
+Since version 4.0, Git Town runs natively on all platforms without any dependencies.
 Check out our [installation instructions](http://www.git-town.com/install.html) for more details.

 ### Aliasing